 The authorities are acting primarily to prop up governments as well as the economy by saving the financial system.
-But don't forget these authorities are politicians, they want increased power and influence, and guess what, they may have hit the jackpot by joining with the banks to create the "Financial-Political Complex" that promotes the current financial policy and supports banks that are "to big to fail".
+It is important to remember these authorities are politicians and bureaucrats that want increased power and influence, and guess what, they may have hit the jackpot.
+Those in power have joined with the banks to create the "Financial-Political Complex" that promotes the current fiscal policy and supports banks that are "too big to fail".
 Many people say that the way out of the housing crisis is to let everyone fix their mortgage debt at super low fixed rates, then inflate, inflate, inflate?
-Well perhaps the government's way out of its own debt is to secure low fixed rates for itself then inflate away when it becomes necessary.It should not bring comfort to the average man that these to unholy forces have joined together in such a union.
+Well, perhaps the government's way out of its own debt is to secure low fixed rates for itself then inflate away when it becomes necessary.It should not bring comfort to the average man that these to unholy forces have joined together in such a union.

 The bond market has never been fully free of central-bank influence: expectations about the future level of short-term rates have always influenced yields.
 But the Federal Reserve has said that it will keep rates at current low levels until late 2014, an unprecedented commitment.
 Central banks have been putting downward pressure on yields through substantial quantitative easing (QE) programs.
 The Bank of England owns almost a third of the gilt market, this means that yields are not set solely by the balance of supply and private-sector demand.

 I predict a financial washing machine in the near future that will repeatedly agitate, rinse, spin, and strip away the wealth and savings of most citizens.
-It seems to me there is every chance that in time the people and the market will regain control of money from big banks and governments, after all banks only exist to distribute money, and for this minor service they are paid exorbitantly well.
+It seems to me there is every chance that in time the people and the market will regain control of money from big banks and governments, after all, banks only exist to distribute money, and for this minor service they are paid exorbitantly well.
 The character of money is changing with technology, that determines who can raise it, and how it is exchanged.
-It will take time as our cultural changes but technically we no longer need banks or even the government for this.
-We should be afraid of the "Financial-Political Complex" and the current policies, both have disaster written all over them.
+It will take time as our culture changes but technically we no longer need banks or even the government for this.
+We should be very afraid of the "Financial-Political Complex" and the current policies because both have disaster written all over them.

 Thanks for reading this post, if you haven't had enough or can stomach a bit more;